urbit/docs/docs/talk/architecture.md

 ### General use

-Upon initial startup, Hall creates a default story, a mailbox named `porch`.
-(This name is different for stars and galaxies: `floor` and `court` respectively.)
+Upon initial startup, Hall creates a default story, a mailbox named `inbox`.
 This mailbox is the primary target for anyone and anything that wants to reach its owner.
-Applications can use it to send notifications and other information to the user (Hall itself does this as well), and users can use it to direct-message others.
+Applications can use it to send notifications and other information to the user (Hall itself does this as well), and users can use it to send direct messages to each other.

-Applications that use Hall are encouraged to use the default mailbox as the primary messaging hub.
+Applications that use Hall, especially clients, are encouraged to use the default mailbox as the primary messaging hub.
 This way, users can easily switch between different applications without "losing" their subscriptions, message backlog, etc.

 As an example, Talk operates like this, serving as an interface for reading from and managing the user's mailbox.
-Local stories are subscribed to through the `porch`, which ends up containing all messages the user receives.
+Local stories are subscribed to through the `inbox`, which ends up containing all messages the user receives.

 ### Federation

 Some places, like `urbit-meta`, will want to be easily accessible to everyone on the network, and actually support the load that comes with that.
 Both these desired can be met through federation.

 In federation, stories and any changes to them trickle down from ~zod, to other galaxies, to their stars.
 Only changes to messages and presence can also move upstream, from stars, to galaxies, to ~zod (and then back down again).
-This way, all planets and comets will be able to subscribe to `/urbit-meta` and get all updates on the story, regardless of where on the network they originated.
+This way, all planets and comets will be able to subscribe to `/urbit-meta` (that is, the `urbit-meta` circle on their parent ship) and get all updates on the story, regardless of where on the network they originated.

+### Public membership

+To aid in discoverability of circles, it is possible for users to make their participation in any given circle public.
+This data can then be used by things like profile widgets, or read out directly by other users.

 ## Interfaces for applications

-Applications can interact with Hall in two complementary ways: they can tell it what actions to perform, and they can subscribe to its state changes.
+Applications can interact with Hall in two complementary ways: they can tell it what actions to perform, and they can subscribe to its state and the changes made to it.

 ### Interactions